Damien Escobar: Solo career (2012–present)

-After a short career as a real estate broker, Escobar returned to music as a solo act.
-His first solo performance was on the French TV show Taratata.
-He also played at the Indy Car 2012 Championship Awards Banquet, Russell Simmon's Hip Hop Inaugural Ball and the 2013 Food & Wine event in New York City.
-In 2013, Escobar went on the I Am Me tour in order to promote his comeback.
-He released his first solo album "Sensual Melodies" in 2014.
+Escobar returned to music as a solo act with a performance on the French television show Taratata.
+He went on to perform at the Indy Car 2012 Championship Awards Banquet, the Hip Hop Inaugural Ball, and the 2013 Food & Wine festival in New York City.
+In 2013, he launched the "I Am Me" comeback tour, followed by the release of his debut solo album, Sensual Melodies, in 2014.

-In 2014, he authored an autobiographical children's book titled "The Sound of Strings."
-The same year he performed at Oprah's "The Life You Want" weekend tour.
-Escobar released his first pop single "Freedom" in September 2015, which premiered at #15 on the iTunes chart.
+The same year, he published a children's book, The Sound of Strings, and performed on Oprah Winfrey's "The Life You Want" weekend tour.
+His 2015 pop single, "Freedom", debuted at number 15 on the iTunes chart.